Pompeo unloads on US universities for China ties

-Pompeo took aim at the Massachusetts Institute of Technology and the University of Washington, claiming they refused to address the Trump administration’s concerns about China’s attempts to influence students and academics.
-In doing so, he specifically called out the president of MIT and a senior official at the University of Washington for ignoring the matter.
+Pompeo took aim at universities across the U.S., claiming they refused to address the Trump administration’s concerns about China’s attempts to influence students and academics.
+He specifically called out the president of MIT, alleging he refused to host Pompeo’s speech, and a senior official at the University of Washington over a case involving a Chinese student.

 Both universities swiftly and emphatically denied the charges.